Do You Edge or Mow First? - Trimyxs

 Consider Your Preferences

-Edging or mowing your lawn is a big part of lawn care, and the order you do them can make a big difference.
-You can decide what is best for your lawn after considering its layout, needs, and time schedule.
+Edging or mowing your lawn is a big part of lawn care, and your order can make a big difference.
+After considering your lawn's layout, needs, and time schedule, you can decide what is best for it.

 Take Your Time

-Edging and mowing can be time-consuming tasks, but rushing through them can lead to mistakes.
-Take your time and be patient, especially if you're working in a complex or difficult area.
+Edging and mowing can be time-consuming, but rushing through them can lead to mistakes.
+Take your time and patience, especially when working in a complex or challenging area.

 Clean up After Yourself